bbeckenb/GetVocalToGov/README.md

 <a name="BookmarkPost"></a>

 #### Bookmarking a Posts
-Bookmarking, in this context, is a feature meant to allow a User to tag a Post of interest to be more easily accessed when they want to find it again at a later time.
-This is a feature only accessible to a logged-in User.
+Bookmarking, in this context, is a Request meant to allow a User to tag a Post of interest to be more easily accessed when they want to find it again at a later time.
+This is a Request only accessible to a logged-in User.
 When logged-in viewing Posts, the User will see a yellow bookmark icon on all Posts.
 If it is outlined, the Post has not been tagged, if it is filled in, the Post has been tagged.
 The user can toggle bookmarked status by clicking on the icon button.

 **Post unbookmarked**
 ![Post unbookmarked](src/images/unBookmarked.png)